Pyr’s generous giveaway on Kindle! For a limited time.

 I almost fell out of my chair when my editor first sent me the artwork for Book 1.
 I’ve worshipped Mariniere ever since.

-Available in eBook.
+A fantasy in eBook.

 ©2013 Kay Kenyon